 Mr. Skidmore has been responsible in his executive roles for strategic direction, marketing, human resources and overall growth and performance of his second-generation family business, which shares many characteristics with our typical commercial policyholders.
 In addition to providing a policyholder view of our products and services, he has management experience that equips him to contribute to the board's oversight of business processes and technology initiatives.

 Selected Directorships and Memberships Member, Institute of Food Technologists (1990-present)

-Board Member, Athletes in Action (2013-present) Trustee, Food Ingredient Distributors Association (2005-2015)
+Board Member, Athletes in Action (2013-present) Board Member, Cincinnati Opera (2018-present) Trustee, Food Ingredient Distributors Association (2005-2015)

 Kenneth W. Stecher